Krunoslav Draganović: World War II and Ratlines

 Draganović was an Ustaše lieutenant-colonel and the vice chief of the Bureau of Colonization.
 He oversaw confiscation of Serb property in Bosnia and Herzegovina.
 He was the Jasenovac concentration camp military chaplain for some time until Aloysius Stepinac sent him in mid-1943 to Rome as the second unofficial Ustaše representative.
 Arriving in Rome in August 1943, Draganović became secretary of the Croatian 'Confraternity of San Girolamo', based at the monastery of San Girolamo degli Illirici in Via Tomacelli.
 This monastery became the centre of operations for the Croat ratline, as documented by CIA surveillance files.
 He is believed to have been instrumental in the escape to Argentina of the Croatian wartime dictator Ante Pavelić.

 Ante Pavelić hid for two years, from 1945 to 1948, in Italy under the protection of Draganović and the Vatican, before surfacing in Buenos Aires in Argentina.

-Officers of the United States Counterintelligence Corps (CIC) detachment responsible for Austria had this to say about Draganović, who was "employed" by the CIC because they wanted to use his pre-existing ratline (he had been obtaining passports from the Red Cross and visas from various South American countries for Ustaše use, thus enabling their escape from Italia to the Americas): Draganovich is known and recorded as a Fascist, war criminal, etc., and his contacts with South American diplomats of a similar class are not generally approved by US State Department officials.

-Through his ratline, with assistance from the CIC, Draganović played a major role in helping notorious Nazi war criminal Klaus Barbie flee from Europe.
+Through his ratline, with assistance from the U.S. Counterintelligence Corps (CIC), Draganović played a major role in helping notorious Nazi war criminals like Klaus Barbie flee from Europe.
 The two maintained a friendly relationship.
-Asked by Barbie why he was going out of his way to help him escape to Juan Peron's Argentina, he responded: "We have to maintain a sort of moral reserve on which we can draw in the future."

-Draganović was central to many allegations involving the Vatican Bank, the Central Intelligence Agency, and the Nazi Party.
-Declassified CIA documents confirm that Draganović was a member of the Ustaše, who murdered between 330,000 and 390,000 Orthodox Serbs and about 32,000 Jews.
+Austrian sociologist Klaus Taschwer has emphasized the collaboration of Draganović and Austrian Bishop Alois Hudal as instrumental in aiding the escape of Nazis to Juan Peron's Argentina.

 Draganović was accused of laundering the Ustaše's treasure of jewellery and other items stolen from war victims in Croatia.
 In 2002, declassified CIA documents revealed that Draganović worked as a spy for the CIA from 1959 to 1962 for the purpose of gathering intelligence on the Communist but non-aligned regime of Yugoslavia, at the time headed by Tito.
 His employment with the CIA was eventually terminated as he was considered to be unreliable.
-According to the CIA, Draganović was "not amenable to control, too knowledgeable of unit personnel and activity, demand[ed] outrageous monetary tribute and U.S. support of Croat organizations as partial payment for cooperation."
+According to the CIA, Draganović was "not amenable to control, too knowledgeable of unit personnel and activity, demanded outrageous monetary tribute and U.S. support of Croat organizations as partial payment for cooperation."

 In 1945, Draganović printed his Mali hrvatski kalendar za godinu 1945 (Small Croatian Calendar for the year 1945) in Rome for Croatian emigrants.